-Parity plot of predicted and experimental R(t) is presented in Figure 33, here R(t) is shown illustratively at 5% 10% 20% 50% 80% of the total spreading time in the experiment.
+Parity plot of predicted and experimental R(t) is presented in Figure 38, here R(t) is shown illustratively at 5% 10% 20% 50% 80% of the total spreading time in the experiment.
 The data points from all experiments with different particles and particle mixtures are clustered along the diagonal of the plot, suggesting that proposed scaling approach captures most important physical phenomena and can predict the debris bed self-leveling behavior.
 A greater difference is observed for larger particles.
-Further experimental studies of the effects of the particle density, particle size and surface tension on Q_p would be necessary to clarify the reasons.
+Further experimental studies of the effects of the particle density, particle size and surface tension on $Q_p$ would be necessary to clarify the reasons.
 For instance, different ratios between the gravity, drag, fraction and surface tension forces can be studied by using particles of the same dimensions but different densities and morphologies.

-Figure 33: Comparison between predicted and experimental R(t) in the PDS-C experiments.
+Figure 38: Comparison between predicted and experimental R(t) in the PDS-C experiments.
 R(t) is calculated at 5%, 10%, 20%, 50% and 80% of the total experimental time.
 Root mean square (RMS) error is equal to 0.09.

-4.1.2 PDS-P tests: particulate debris spreading in the pool
+4.3 PDS-P tests: particulate debris spreading in the pool

 The goal of this work is to provide experimental data on spreading of solid particles in the pool by large scale two-phase flow currents induced by gas injection from the bottom of the pool.
 These data are necessary for development and validation of predictive capabilities of computer codes allowing numerical modeling of the debris bed formation at prototypic severe accident conditions.
+In this work the results from two series of PDS-P tests are provided.
+Both, center-pool symmetric and side-pool asymmetric air injection configurations are important for model validation.
+Note, that more comprehensive experimental and scaling study has been performed for side-pool air injection test series.